This post is from contributing writer Elissa Dias. Find all her posts HERE.

 DISCLAIMER: A word about milk allergies: If your child has milk allergies, whole-milk yogurt may not be a good option for you.
 For children with severe allergies, allergens can be just as problematic when entering through the skin as they are when ingested.

 Instead, look for another means of obtaining probiotics for your little one.
 Diluted Lavender Essential Oil is also a very good method of promoting skin healing when used appropriately.
-Mix 1-2 drops of lavender with 1 Tablespoon coconut oil (use the code STEWARDSHIP for 10% off at that site!) and apply directly to the skin as needed.
+Mix 1-2 drops of lavender with 1 Tablespoon coconut oil and apply directly to the skin as needed.
 See notes below on Lavender uses and warnings.
 See Katie’s handy essential oil dilution printable!

 Please note: Lavender essential oil is considered safe for children and babies, but I would not use it for an infant under 6 months.
 It is also important to realize that some individuals react poorly to lavender essential oil and break out in a rash where the oil touched their skin.
 Keep a close eye on your baby’s bum to be sure that you are not compounding the issue with a new rash.